reiinakano/reiinakano.github.io/draft-solving-probability.md

 ANSWER: 0
 ```

-At this point, we can use the newly generated dataset as an input-output pair for a seq2seq model i.e. The question is treated as a sequence of characters for input into the model, and the model tries to generate a sequence of characters representing the intermediate steps necessary to solve the problem.
-This is the exact same setup as the baseline, with only the target output changed.
+We can directly use this new dataset as an input-output (question-IS) pair for a seq2seq model.

 ### Decoding with an external symbolic solver

-For our external symbolic calculator, we'll use [SymPy][sympy], "a Python library for symbolic mathematics".
+As our external symbolic calculator, we'll use [SymPy][sympy], "a Python library for symbolic mathematics".
 SymPy is both incredibly powerful and intuitive.
-For our purposes, we'll need only a single function from SymPy, [`sympy.parsing.sympy_parser.parse_expr`][parse_expr]. `parse_expr` reads in a Python string, parses it into a symbolic math expression, and simplifies it as much as possible.
-The output can easily be converted back into a string.
+For our purposes, we'll need only a single function from SymPy, [`sympy.parsing.sympy_parser.parse_expr`][parse_expr]. `parse_expr` reads in a Python string, parses it as a symbolic math expression, and simplifies it as much as possible.
 Here's an example of it in action:

 ```python
 >>> from sympy.parsing.sympy_parser import parse_expr